 saw her beloved rock star.
 Huge earrings and eye shadow were the norm among

+these small girls.
 Their entire world had obviously been shaped and molded by

 the media-created sensation of Hannah Montana.
 As I watched the news video of